What about children's privacy and safety?

 A Christmas tradition!

 Emailing Santa has become a Christmas tradition that the entire family does together.
-And this new tradition has replaced old traditions fast!
+And this tradition quickly replaced old traditions!
 According to Tanya Gulevich's "Encyclopedia of Christmas", postal letters to Santa dropped by up to 70% in some areas in 1997 alone, the year emailSanta.com began (although the elves don't really think they can take all the credit for that).
-According to AOL internet experts, around 250,000 more kids sent Santa their Christmas list by email than by post in 2005.
+According to AOL internet experts (src.: http://www.thesun.co.uk/ - specific webpage no longer online), around 250,000 more kids sent Santa their Christmas list by email than by post in 2005.

 Kerr has been overwhelmed by grateful parents and grandparents thanking him for "all of the laughs and excitement in our house tonight.
 If it wasn't for your site we would have been sitting in front of the TV."
 "After all," Kerr says, "Christmas is about family".